jonahkalkman/io-moviedb-frontend/README.md

 # Improvements

-- Create Error component for all errors
-- Create Input component for all input fields
 - Move all text to JSON file
 - @ paths instead of ../ paths
+- Create image component for movie poster and add placeholder image to local files